sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 ## 📅 19/04/2025

-### 📋 Exp 1b: Compare LDA vs SLDA vs BT-LDA on calibration data using ex.3 evaluation method
+### 📋 Exp 3b: Compare AUC scores of LDA vs SLDA vs BT-LDA using another method **[calibration]**

-**Goal**: Compare AUC scores of LDA, sLDA and BT-LDA on the calibration data, using the evaluation method of assignment 7, ex.
+**Goal**: Compare ROC AUC scores of LDA, sLDA and BT-LDA on the calibration data, using the evaluation method of assignment 7, ex.
 3

 **Results:** ...
 (Add plots)